Assessing Microsoft's Performance Against Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-The company's revenue growth of 13.27% exceeds the industry average of 11.54%, indicating strong sales performance and market outperformance.
+The company's revenue growth of 13.27% is notably higher compared to the industry average of 11.16%, showcasing exceptional sales performance and strong demand for its products or services.

 Debt To Equity Ratio